Cattle Decapitation: History

-In August 2009, Cattle Decapitation parted ways with long-time bassist Troy Oftedal because of "musical and personal differences".
+In August 2009, Cattle Decapitation parted ways with bassist Troy Oftedal because of "musical and personal differences".
 Cattle Decapitation's album Monolith of Inhumanity was released in 2012.
 It received positive reviews upon release.

 Cattle Decapitation has toured with extreme metal acts including Suffocation, Cryptopsy, The Black Dahlia Murder, Deicide, Behemoth, Hate Eternal, Krisiun, Revocation, and Job for a Cowboy.
-The band also participated in Metal Blade Records' Scion A/V Showcase in late 2012.
+The band participated in Metal Blade Records' Scion A/V Showcase in late 2012.